gaoxiangliu/KeyPlus/README.md

 ## Update log
 ### v1.0.0.1 (July 25, 2021)
-- Fixed the bug in CPS test.
-Only left mouse button is available in CPS test.
+- Fixed the bug in the CPS test.
+Only the left mouse button is available in the CPS test.